Skip to main content

 1. Assuming offline is okay - It's not for CNP

-3. Voice auth without code - Need actual approval code
+3. Voice auth without code - you need the operator's approval code

-4. Incremental without new auth - Each increment needs auth
+4. Incremental without new auth - each increment needs its own

 • 11.1 - Card Recovery Bulletin